 The instructions were non-existent.
 The whole thing was kind of a puzzle with lots of pieces in 3-D. At one point Elizabeth said, “Wow…I had no idea how hard it was for those guys who built the Great Sphinx.”
 Imagine how impressed she was when I told her that their task was FAR more difficult than our own.
-It was a fun and cool project even if it did take us hours!
+Even though it took us hours to finish, It was a fun and cool project.
 We’re holding a vote on whether or not we should bust his nose off.
 Oh, and if you want to try your hand at this, you can find this guy on Amazon.

 What Is The Sphinx?

-The actual great Sphinx of Giza is made of limestone and sits 241 feet long and 66 feet tall.
-A fair bit bigger than our 10 inch model.
-The Great Sphinx has the head of a man and the body of a lion, and has stood guard near the pyramids at Giza for centuries, though no one can quite seem to agree on exactly when this beast was built.
+The actual great Sphinx of Giza is made of limestone and sits 241 feet long and 66 feet tall (a fair bit bigger than our 10 inch model).
+The Great Sphinx has the head of a man and the body of a lion, and stands guard near the pyramids at Giza as it has for centuries, though no one can quite seem to agree on exactly when this beast was built.

-The face of the Sphinx has been badly damaged over the centuries.
+Centuries of wear badly damaged the face of the Sphinx.
 Legend has it that either the French used the Sphinx for cannon target practice during the Napoleonic wars or the British troops did during World War 1.
-The story goes that the nose of the Sphinx was shot off during this target practice.
+The story goes that someone shot off the nose of the Sphinx during this target practice.
 Not true though!
 Photos show that the nose was missing long before WWI.
 Earlier drawings also clearly show the noseless Sphinx before the Napoleonic wars.
-It was probably damaged by the wind and sand and just disintegrated.
+Most likely the wind and sand disintegrated the nose.

 The Sphinx is wearing the classic headdress of a Pharaoh and has the beard of a god.
 The beard fell off.
 To go see it, you’ll have to visit the British Museum in London.